 Let’s take a look at the wedding dress the new Princess wore (technically, I think, she is now a Duchess).
 That apparently went for only $434,000.

 There is currently one home listed in the Phoenix metro area for exactly $434K.
-A 3,800 square foot five bedroom home in Mesa.
+A 3,800 square foot five bedroom home in Mesa, developed by Eliason Realty.
 It’s a lender owned property, but appears to be in great condition.

 Don’t need five bedrooms and 3800 square feet?
 Why not trade in the royal wedding cakes?
 That cost was $80,000 ”“ for two cakes (roughly $134 per slice).
 There are 208 homes currently listed for sale at exactly the price of those two cakes.
 Of course you can’t eat a house, but still”¦